glemzurg/Conditioning/README.md

 # The Configurations File

-The Configurations file is a JSON formatted file that has settings like the screen title, slide show speed, and default fonts and outline widths.
+The Configurations file is a JSON formatted file that has settings like the screen size, slide show speed, and default fonts and outline widths.

 If you're not familiar with JSON files they are meant to be modified by hand but can be finicky.
 It is sometimes handy to put a misbehaving file in an online JSON parser and let the parser point out the place in the file that is barfing.